 How Car Insurance Works

 When you purchase car insurance, you can choose different types of insurance and policy amounts.
 Depending on the state where you live, there are certain car insurance requirements you’ll need to meet — more about this later on.

 Adding more types of insurance and higher coverage limits provides greater coverage, but it also raises your premiums.
 Having a lower deductible can also bump up your rates.
 On the other hand, a higher deductible can lower your rates.
 (A deductible is a common insurance term that means how much you would need to pay upfront before insurance coverage kicks in.)

-Dive Deeper: How Does Car Insurance Work?
+Recommended: How Does Car Insurance Work?

 Car Insurance Requirements